Understanding SF Homelessness Through Data and Human Stories

 Walking in San Francisco

-We meet people in the street, in the shelter, and who experienced homeless.
-Total over 50.
+We met people on the street, in the shelter, and who had experienced homelessness.
+More than 50 in total.

-To understand in a higher level, we also contact Coalition of Homelessness, Homeless Outreach team, and people working for the government, and got the chance to meet them in person.
+To understand the higher level, we contacted the Coalition on Homelessness, the Homeless Outreach Team, and people working for the government, and met them in person.

-To learn the system and how it work, I dig into the public documents, and realize the pro and con of Coordinated entry.
+To learn how the system works, I dug into the public documents and came to understand the pros and cons of Coordinated Entry.

 Key insights